 Conus marmoreus 7.5 cm height [= 3 inches], two views: apertural, followed by the abapertural view of the type species of Conus; Indo-Pacific.

 The shell of C. marmoreus has a zig-zag, strikingly beautiful, reticulated color pattern consisting of spirally arranged, zig-zag rows of so-called white “tents” (triangular-shaped patches) on a black background.
 The “tents” can be somewhat variable in size.
-The spire of this shell lowly angled and nodular-looking.
-The shell can rarely be orange in color.
+The spire of this shell is lowly angled and nodular-looking.
+The shell is rarely orange in color.
 The interior of the aperture is usually white but, rarely, light pink.
 It is very important to remember, that cone shells, like other seashells, can have variation in their color pattern.

 Classification of Conus marmoreus: